on2/on2.co.uk/_posts/2015-05-20-php-foreach-by-reference.md

 over the last element in the array it's set as the penultimate element, which is why we see it twice.

-This can be seen is this example:
+This can be seen in this example:

 {% highlight php startinline %}
 $people = ['Daphne', 'Portia', 'Agnus', 'Denise', 'Gary'];